lab2023/rails-template/README.md

 * `db:migrate`
 * `db:seed`

 and saving fixtures data processes.

+## Deafult Users

 When template is installed, Records which are `user@lab2023.com`  `12341234` at users table and `admin@lab2023.com` `1234134` at admins table are saved.
 Admin page can be accessed from `/admins/sign_in`.